loujaybee/guitar-lessons/lesson-7-all-modes.md

 - Sounds like: Angelic
 - Interval difference: Swaps major fourth for tri-tone (flat fifth)
 - Almost more major than major
+- To remember: Play major, but change the third

 ```
 E|---------------------------------------------7--8--